rexjohannes/discord.py-repl.it-template/README.md

 # discord-py-template

-A simple discord.py Bot Template!
+A simple discord.py Bot Template, This a Fork [!
 Repl.it](https://repl.it/badge/github/Nuture-blip/discord.py-repl.it-template)](https://repl.it/github/Nuture-blip/discord.py-repl.it-template)